aehrisch/vcard-to-fritz/README.md

-# vcard-to-fritz
+# Ruby Gem vcard-to-fritz

-Converts a VCard file to a FritzBox Phonebook format
+A ruby gem to convert a VCard file into the FritzBox Phonebook format.
+Run the included binary with

+    vcard-to-fritz input.vcf output.xml

+to read the input form `input.vcf` and create the result XML file `output.xml`.